Joseph-Ajegetina/fusse-api/README.md

 - Email validation is enforced for newsletter subscriptions
 - The API includes comprehensive error handling and logging
 - Database migrations can be managed with Flask-Migrate

-## Requirements Compliance

-This backend fulfills all functional requirements from the SRS:

-- ✅ FR-6 to FR-9: Complete reservation system
-- ✅ FR-15 to FR-16: Newsletter subscription with validation
-- ✅ FR-17 to FR-18: PostgreSQL database with required tables and logic
-- ✅ Menu data serving (FR-5 categories and items)
-- ✅ Table availability checking and random assignment

 ## Testing